Designing a Brand Strategy – What You Need to Know

 Working behind the scenes we have also worked on business presentations and tender support to ensure that Manchester Airport Group’s business runs smoothly and profitably.
 We also provide on-hand support for some of their airline and F&B partners.

-Simpkin Burley designed a new identity and packaging design for Kiran’s Spice Kits.
-We created a new logo targeted at high-end customers.
-At the same time we positioned Kiran’s as a friendly brand that is easy to recognise on the shelf.
-The design uses a heart motif as an apostrophe to represent a promise of care for both customer and the environment.
-We then used the heart as an aperture to showcase the product on the retail packaging.
+Simpkin Burley designed a new identity and packaging design for Foodiie.
+We positioned Foodiie as a friendly looking brand that would attract the target audience of high-end, food lovers.
+Then, we created a new logo that uses a heart motif within the design to represent a promise of care for both customers and also for the environment.
+The same heart icon was also used as an aperture to showcase the product on the retail packaging.

-All materials are sourced from sustainable materials.
-This includes the ‘plastic’ bag that contains the product, which is made from wood pulp.
+All materials are made from sustainable products.
+This includes the ‘plastic’ bag that contains all the spices, which is made from wood pulp.
 The packaging is 100% biodegradable and recyclable.

 The Alternative Adviser